crisprVerse/crisprDesign/README.md

 The function `getBarcodeDistanceMatrix` calculates the nucleotide distance between a set of query barcodes and a set of target barcodes.
-The type of distance (hamming or levenstein) can be specified using the `dist_method` argument.
-The Hamming distance (default) only considers substitutions when calculating distances, while the Levenstein distance allows insertions and deletions.
+The type of distance (hamming or levenshtein) can be specified using the `dist_method` argument.
+The Hamming distance (default) only considers substitutions when calculating distances, while the Levenshtein distance allows insertions and deletions.

 When the argument `binnarize` is set to `FALSE`, the return object is a